 HVAC System Compatibility

-Whatever programmable thermostat you choose, it must be compatible with your current heating and cooling system.
-The first thing to verify is if your system is low voltage (24V), which most heating and cooling systems are, as opposed to line voltage (120V to 240V).
-In a low-voltage system, a single thermostat controls a large furnace that heats the entire house; in a line voltage system, a thermostat controls an individual electric space heater, such as a baseboard heater—with each requiring an independent thermostat.
+Whichever programmable thermostat you choose, it must be compatible with the home’s current heating and cooling (HVAC) system.
+The first item to verify is if the system is low voltage (24V), which is true of most heating and cooling systems, as opposed to line voltage (120V to 240V).
+In a low-voltage system, a single thermostat controls a large furnace that heats the entire house.
+In a line voltage system, a thermostat controls an individual electric space heater, such as a baseboard heater, with each requiring an independent thermostat.

 Next, determine if you have enough wires for a programmable thermostat.

-- In low-voltage systems, all wires running to the thermostat from the furnace are the same, so you won’t have to worry about wire type.
+- In low-voltage systems, the same wires all run to the thermostat from the furnace, so you won’t have to worry about wire type.
 Just keep track of the terminal letter to which each wire is connected.

-- High-voltage systems have four wires: Two that correspond to line terminals and two that will connect to load terminals.
-When connecting a programmable thermostat, be sure to label all wires before detaching them from their terminals so that you know where they reattach.
+- High-voltage systems have four wires: two that correspond to line terminals and two that connect to load terminals.
+When connecting a programmable thermostat, be sure to label all wires before detaching them from their terminals so you know where they reattach.

-To tell whether there is a C-wire, remove the cover from your current thermostat and look for the terminal labeled “C.” If there is a wire here, you’re good to go; if not, check in the insulation behind the thermostat, as the HVAC tech who installed the unit may have buried the C-wire if it wasn’t immediately needed.
-Only if you are extremely confident in your HVAC knowledge should you check inside the furnace for the correct wire.
+To tell if there is a C-wire, remove the cover from your current thermostat, and look for the terminal labeled “C.” If there is a wire here, you’re good to go; if not, check in the insulation behind the thermostat, as the HVAC technician who installed the unit may have buried the C-wire if it wasn’t immediately needed.
+However, only check inside the furnace for the correct wire if you are highly confident in your HVAC knowledge.

-If your system doesn’t have a C-wire, you can hire an electrician or HVAC technician to run one from the furnace to the thermostat if you don’t feel comfortable doing it yourself.
+If the current system doesn’t have a C-wire, consider hiring an electrician or HVAC technician to run one from the furnace to the thermostat.

-Programmable thermostats offer several different scheduling options, which help save you money by conserving energy whenever possible.
+Programmable thermostats offer several scheduling options, which help save money by conserving energy whenever possible.

-- The most basic thermostat scheduling options include a day and night mode that automatically lowers or raises the temperature depending on the time of day.
+- Basic thermostats offer day and night modes that automatically lower or raise the temperature depending on the time of day.

-- Models known as 7-day thermostats let you schedule an entire week with a different program for each day, geared to when family members are home and when they’re away.
+- 7-day thermostats schedule an entire week, with a different program for each day that’s geared to when family members are home and when they’re away.

 Readable, Wireless Control, and Intuitive Design

-How you read, schedule, and control your thermostat—via a simple illuminated display screen or a fully integrated smart device system—depends on your personal preferences.
-Here’s what you need to know about your options.
+How you read, schedule, and control the thermostat, either via a simple illuminated display screen or a fully integrated smart-device system, depends on your personal preferences.

-Many of the best programmable thermostats provide an easy-to-read digital hub where users can check the temperature in the home and schedule changes that match routines (times when the house is empty versus busy).
+The best programmable thermostats provide an easy-to-read digital hub where users can check the temperature in the home and schedule changes that match routines to adjust for when the house is empty versus full.

-The latest styles trend towards a large, simple display on a wall-mounted touchscreen.
-If you spring for voice control and compatibility with smart home systems, you’ll be able to make scheduling changes without touching the thermostat.
+The latest styles trend toward a large, simple display on a wall-mounted touch screen.
+If you spring for voice control and compatibility with smart-home systems, you’ll be able to make scheduling changes without touching the thermostat.

 WiFi-enabled programmable thermostats may also display temperature and scheduling options through coordinating smartphone apps.
-These wireless controls allow you to operate the thermostat outside the home—a convenient feature if you forget to adjust the temperature before leaving for the day.
-They can also send alerts to your phone to inform you about heating and cooling patterns.
+These wireless controls allow for operation of the thermostat outside the home, which is a convenient feature if you forget to adjust the temperature before leaving for the day.
+They can also send alerts to your smartphone about heating and cooling patterns.

 Ease of Installation

-Programmable thermostats can be installed by a professional HVAC technician or electrician, or you can DIY in about an hour if you’ve got basic electrical skills, similar to those required to replace an electrical outlet.
-Before buying a programmable thermostat, review the installation instructions on the product website to get a sense of what’s involved.
-This will help you determine if it’s a project you can handle yourself.
+A professional HVAC technician or electrician installs programmable thermostats, or you can do it yourself in about an hour if you have basic electrical skills, such as those required to replace an electrical outlet.
+Before buying a programmable thermostat, review the instructions on the product website to understand what is involved in the installation and determine if it’s a project you can handle alone.

-Programmable thermostats come with a range of additional features, from geofencing technology that uses an invisible perimeter around a specific geographic location (i.e., your home) to determine when you arrive and depart, to additional room sensors for more even temperature control.
-Built-in programs, like Amazon Alexa, can turn a simple thermostat into a fully operational voice service, capable of accessing the internet and retrieving weather, music, phone calls, and more.
+Programmable thermostats offer a range of additional features.
+Some provide geofencing technology that uses an invisible perimeter around a specific geographic location (i.e., your home) to determine when you arrive and depart.
+Others have additional room sensors for more precise temperature control.
+Built-in programs, like Amazon Alexa, can turn a simple thermostat into a fully operational voice service that is capable of accessing the internet and retrieving weather, music, phone calls, and more.